kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 46: I made the gun work properly, enemies have health, item boxes give you the gun, and I started using a global for arming the player.
 Globals also allowed me to make coins global, this way coins persist between levels.

+Day 47: I added the game over screen and getting a life at 100 coins

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.